3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

+> Version 5.2.1 (XXX XX, 2024)
+  [DOOM] Split status bar: Widescreen bar support for RRSP3 ("If You're Into It, I'm Out Of It", "Forgotten Eden",
+                           "Rain Currently Known As Purple", "Drowsy Journey", "ZX-27 Outpost")

 > Version 5.2.0 (Jul 29, 2024)
   [ALL] Stats: Added option to position next to statusbar (code by scar45)